Chart Color Schemes

 Culburra Beach has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified four projects likely to impact the area: West Culburra Development, Culburra Beach Access Stairs - Penguins Head Road, Shoalhaven Heads Master Plan, and West Culburra Development.
-The following details those of most relevance.
+AreaSearch has identified four projects expected to impact the area.
+Key projects are West Culburra Development, Culburra Beach Access Stairs - Penguins Head Road, Shoalhaven Heads Master Plan, and another West Culburra Development project.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.